Zalman Shazar: President of the State of Israel

-Shazar in the center, commerating along with Golda Meir (right) Israeli Independence.
+Shazar in the center, commemorating along with Golda Meir (right) Israeli Independence.
 In the background is a volcanic ash relief by Moshe Castel.

 Shazar was elected president by the Knesset in 1963.
 That same year, he attended the funeral of John F. Kennedy after his assassination in Dallas.
 In 1964, when Pope Paul VI visited Israel, Shazar read to him the verse in Micah stating that though other nations might follow other gods, “we will walk in the Name of our Lord God forever”.
 He was re-elected for a second term in 1968.

 In 1969, Shazar sent one of 73 Apollo 11 Goodwill Messages to NASA for the historic first lunar landing.
 The message still rests on the lunar surface today.
 It states, "From the President of Israel in Jerusalem with hope for 'abundance of peace so long as the Moon endureth' (Psalms 72,7)."
 In 1973 he was succeeded by Ephraim Katzir.